thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

   <br>
   Selects the minimum or maximum value from the given interval.
 Using to detect peak negative or positive values.
   For example, power surges in the power cable, air pollution, equipment workload, etc.
-  {% include images-gallery.html imageCollection="basic-data-key-settings-8" %}
+  {% include images-gallery.html imageCollection="aggregation-min-max" %}
 - **Average:**
   <br>
   Calculates the average from the selected interval (Summarizes, then divides by the count of telemetry from the selected interval).
   For example, you can use average aggregation for weekly fuel consumption, acoustical noise in dB, rotation fan speed, signal quality, etc.
-  {% include images-gallery.html imageCollection="basic-data-key-settings-9" %}
+  {% include images-gallery.html imageCollection="aggregation-average" %}
 - **Sum:**
   <br>
   Summarizes all telemetry for the specified period.
   Aggregation, for example, uses for different types of telemetry, mileage (km), water consumption, idle time, etc.
-  {% include images-gallery.html imageCollection="basic-data-key-settings-10" %}
+  {% include images-gallery.html imageCollection="aggregation-sum" %}
 - **Count:**
   <br>
   Calculates the total number of transmitted messages for the selected period.
 It can be useful in setting up and optimizing devices running on battery power or when evaluating sensor activation sensitivity, etc.
-  {% include images-gallery.html imageCollection="basic-data-key-settings-11" %}
+  {% include images-gallery.html imageCollection="aggregation-count" %}

   **Delta function:**